eXpandFramework/eXpand/Readme.md

 The [eXpandFramework](https://github.com/eXpandFramework) organization consist of three projects.
 The main project, this one, the Standalone low dependency well tested and well documented [DevExpress.XAF](https://github.com/eXpandFramework/DevExpress.XAF) and the [XpandPwsh](https://github.com/eXpandFramework/XpandPwsh) powershell module where you can find all you need for your everyday development tasks.
 The main project acts as a container to the standalone project.
 Eventually all modules of main project will be puzzled from the standalone modules.

-The architecture is similar architecture to XAF.
+The architecture is similar to XAF.
 We recommend you go through the [Getting Started](https://github.com/eXpandFramework/eXpand/wiki/Getting-Started) document to get the feeling on how to get the most out of it.
-Afterwards just installed the modules you want and go through the blogs linked in the list below and feel free to post [Issues](https://github.com/eXpandFramework/eXpand/issues).
+Afterwards just install the modules you want and go through the blogs linked in the list below and feel free to post [Issues](https://github.com/eXpandFramework/eXpand/issues).

 ## Modules